Hemp became federally legal in the United States under the 2018 Farm Bill, when it was

-Cannabidiol (CBD) oil is the non-psychoactive compound found in the hemp and cannabis plants.
+Cannabidiol, or CBD, oil is the non-psychoactive compound found in the hemp and cannabis

 Why Use CBD Oil?

-More and more people are now turning to CBD oil as a natural remedy for various health concerns including insomnia, anxiety, epilepsy, chronic pain, and inflammation.
+as a natural remedy for various mental and physical health issues, including insomnia, anxiety,

 Is CBD Oil Legal?

-It’s recommended to do your research and become familiar with the laws in your state before starting to use CBD oil for any reason.
+research and become familiar with the laws in your state before starting to use CBD oil for any

 How Much Does CBD Oil Cost?